Mit Fried und Freud (Buxtehude): History

-Departure enriched by Peace and Joy of devout old Simeon, on the occasion of the blessed Decease of Master JOHANNIS Buxtehude, in his life time well-respected, highly honourable, and ingenious, for 32 years Organist at the Church of St. Olaf in the royal City of Elsinore, who here at Luebeck, on 22 January in the Year 1674, in the 72nd Year of his Age, with Peace and Joy departed this Life of Anxieties and Alarms, called Home by his Redeemer...
+Departure enriched by Peace and Joy of devout old Simeon, on the occasion of the blessed Decease of Master JOHANNIS Buxtehude, in his life time well-respected, highly honourable, and ingenious, for 32 years Organist at the Church of St. Olaf in the royal City of Elsinore, who here at Lübeck, on 22 January in the Year 1674, in the 72nd Year of his Age, with Peace and Joy departed this Life of Anxieties and Alarms, called Home by his Redeemer...

 Music

 The first part of the funeral music, composed in 1671, is in two movements of counterpoint and development: